Finder makes money from featured partners, but editorial opinions are our own.

 Ontario

-• Purchase a used vehicle information package from ServiceOntario to give to your buyer (details your vehicle history and costs $20).
+• Purchase a used vehicle information package from ServiceOntario to give to your buyer (it costs $20 and details your vehicle’s history).
 This is for private sales only.

-• Provide your buyer with a signed bill of sale with your name, the buyer’s name and address, the date and the purchase price.
+• Provide your buyer with a signed bill of sale with the date, your name, the buyer’s name & address and the purchase price.

-• You may also need to provide a certificate that verifies the vehicle meets safety standards from a mechanic.
+• You may also need to provide a certificate verifying that the vehicle meets safety standards from a mechanic.

 • Retain your licence plates and the plate portion of your registration permit.